django-commons/django-typer/doc/source/index.rst

 :big:`Basic Example`

-:class:`~django_typer.management.TyperCommand` is a very simple drop in replacement for BaseCommand_.
+:class:`~django_typer.management.TyperCommand` is a drop in extension to BaseCommand_.
 All of the documented features of BaseCommand_ work the same way!
 Or, you may also use an interface identical to Typer_'s.
 Simply import Typer_ from django_typer instead of typer.

 .. tabs::